DoctorKhan/The-Human-Experiment-Book/src/50_original_titans/02_tiamat_apsu.md

 # Chapter 14: Tiamat and Apsu - The First Arrival

 The trail of evidence led me back over a million years, to the first intervention that set everything in motion.
-Long before the Younger Dryas crash, long before the hybrid god-kings, long before the flood, there had been another arrival.
-The original titans that ancient Mesopotamian texts called Tiamat and Apsu.
+Long before the Younger Dryas crash, long before the hybrid Reges, long before the flood, there had been another arrival.
+The original consciousness researchers, known by their functional designation: **The Werdh-anes** (from Proto-Indo-European root `*werdh-`, 'to grow, increase'), were later mythologized as Tiamat and Apsu in Mesopotamian texts.

 ## The Deep Genetic Evidence

 Modern genetic analysis has revealed something that shouldn't exist: traces of non-terrestrial DNA in the human genome that date back over a million years.
-These aren't recent insertions - they're ancient modifications that have been part of human development since before our species existed in its current form.
+These aren't recent insertions—they're ancient modifications, part of the original experiment initiated by **The Werdh-anes**.

 **The genetic markers show:**